SummaryRead the full fact sheet

 Rental properties with mould issues

-When a rental property has mould, the owner should fix any mould caused by faults in gutters or other fixtures, but the tenant must make sure there is adequate ventilation throughout, to help avoid mould problems during winter.
+When a rental property has mould, the owner should fix any mould caused by faults in gutters or other fixtures, but the tenant should ensure that extractor fans are used when available and the home is aired regularly where possible.

 Sometimes, the cause of the mould growth may be due to a building fault that may not be easily rectified.